DrSammyD/portaldocs/portal-sdk/templates/portalfx-create.md

 ### Edit scope based accessible dropdowns
 ### Migrating from legacy ARM dropdowns to Accessible versions
-For scenarios where your Form is built in terms of EditScope, the FX now provides versions of the new, accessible ARM dropdowns that are drop-in replacements for old, non-accessible controls.
+For scenarios where your Form is built in the context of an EditScope, the FX now provides versions of the new, accessible ARM dropdowns that are drop-in replacements for old, non-accessible controls.
 These have minimal API changes and are simple to integrate into existing Blades/Parts.

 These dropdowns are, however, based on a new accessible control which no longer support the following options.